Diocesan bishop: Bishop emeritus

 When a diocesan bishop or auxiliary bishop retires, the word "emeritus" is added to his former title, i.e., "Archbishop Emeritus of ...", "Bishop Emeritus of ...", or "Auxiliary Bishop Emeritus of ...".
 Examples of usage are: "The Most Reverend (or Right Reverend) John Jones, Bishop Emeritus of Anytown"; and "His Eminence Cardinal James Smith, Archbishop Emeritus of Anycity".
 The term "Bishop Emeritus" of a particular see can apply to several people, if the first lives long enough.
 The sees listed in the 2007 Annuario Pontificio as having more than one bishop emeritus included Zárate-Campana, Villavicencio, Versailles, and Uruguaiana.
 There were even three Archbishops Emeriti of Taipei.
 The same suffix was applied to the Bishop of Rome, Pope Emeritus Benedict XVI, on his retirement.

 Eastern Orthodox

-Archiereus (ἀρχιερεύς, Russian, arkhierei) is a Greek term for diocesan bishop, when considered as the culmination of the priesthood.
+Archiereus (ἀρχιερεύς; архиерей) is a Greek term for diocesan bishop, when considered as the culmination of the priesthood.
 It is used in the liturgical books of the Eastern Orthodox Church and Eastern Catholic Church, for those services which correspond to the pontifical services of the Roman Rite.
 The term is distinct from protoiereus (archpriest), the highest ecclesiastical rank which a married priest may attain in the Greek Church.